virtuozzo/cloudscripting-docs/docs/creating-templates/selecting-containers.md

 !!! note
     > **Node Selectors** have higher priority than nodes specified next to the action but lower than parameters set in the action object.

-Have a look at more detailed descriptions on approaches available for containers selection:
+Have a look at more detailed descriptions on approaches available to determine a target container:
 - [Particular Container](#particular-container)
 - [All Containers By Group](#all-containers-by-group)
 - [All Containers By Type](#all-containers-by-type)